contagon/handbook/handbook/25-temple-and-family-history-work.md

 ### 25.5.2 Requirements for Temple Workers

-Temple workers help perform ordinances or assist with administrative tasks in the temple.
+Temple workers help perform ordinances or assist with temple operations, such as office, laundry, or groundskeeping tasks.
 To be recommended as a temple worker, a member must meet the following qualifications:

 * Reside in the temple district of the temple where he or she will serve.
 * Be endowed, honor temple covenants, and have a current temple recommend.
 * Have a strong testimony of the restored gospel of Jesus Christ.
-* Be physically able to administer ordinances without assistance.
+* Be physically able to perform his or her assigned work in the temple.
+A worker who serves patrons or administers ordinances must be physically able to do so without assistance.
 * Be worthy of respect in the Church and in the community.
 * Work well with other people.
 * Be dependable and in good health.